Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 \subsubsection{\zcy{Effect of the loosened spatial weight}}

-Here we conduct ablation study on the $\lambda_{i}$ in Eq.~\ref{eq:weight} to show the effect of the proposed spatial weight. \abc{We consider two versions of Grad-ECLIP with modified spatial importance $\lambda_i$: the first version uses the softmax attention rather than 0-1 normalization (denoted as $\lambda_i=\mathrm{softmax}$); the second version removes the spatial importance completely by setting $\lambda_i=1$.}
+Here we conduct an ablation study on the $\lambda_{i}$ in Eq.~\ref{eq:weight} to show the effect of the proposed spatial weight. \abc{We consider two versions of Grad-ECLIP with modified spatial importance $\lambda_i$: the first version uses the softmax attention rather than 0-1 normalization (denoted as $\lambda_i=\mathrm{softmax}$); the second version removes the spatial importance completely by setting $\lambda_i=1$.}

 A comparison of visualizations is presented in Fig.~\ref{fig:w_i}.
-Compared with the heat maps generated by the full Grad-ECLIP in Fig.~\ref{fig:w_i}c, the version that removes spatial importance altogether ($\lambda_{i}=1$) contains more noise near object boundaries and on the background (Fig.~\ref{fig:w_i}b), but are otherwise consistent with full Grad-ECLIP.
+Compared with the heat maps generated by the full Grad-ECLIP in Fig.~\ref{fig:w_i}c, the version that removes spatial importance altogether ($\lambda_{i}=1$) contains more noise near object boundaries and on the background (Fig.~\ref{fig:w_i}b), but is otherwise consistent with full Grad-ECLIP.
 The result of using $\lambda_{i}=\mathrm{softmax}$ (Fig.~\ref{fig:w_i}a) is equivalent to raw attention (Fig.~\ref{fig:vis_comp}a) due to the output of the $\mathrm{softmax}$ being extremely sparse.
-We also provide the quantitative comparisons of Grad-ECLIP using $\lambda_{i}=1$ in the quantitative evaluation oin \S\ref{sec:del_ins} and \S\ref{sec:pg_segtest}, denoted as ``w/o $\lambda_i$''.
+We also provide the quantitative comparisons of Grad-ECLIP using $\lambda_{i}=1$ in the \S\ref{sec:del_ins} and Appendix C, denoted as ``w/o $\lambda_i$''.